 Though initially starting as a Senior Designer, I quickly moved into other roles including:

-I have varying proficiency in the following tools and technologies:
+I have proficiency in the following tools and technologies:

 I'm always picking up new technologies, practices and ideas.
-My M.O. is to find something cool, play around with it, learn it and do it - often all at the same time.
+My M.O. is to find something cool, play around with it, learn it, do it and share it with

 OK, I haven't actually seen these things, but due to the shifting nature of the web, most of the projects I have worked are no longer live and have been lost like tears in rain.